CaioZirretta/caiozirretta/README.md

 - 😁 Intern Dev for TOTVS;
 - 📚 I’m currently learning Java (Spring) and JavaScript (Angular);
 - 🤝 If you see somethid wrong or odd with my works, please contact me!
-- 🎮 Hobbies: I love gaming and watch anime/cartoon.
+- 🎮I love gaming and watch anime/cartoon.

 ### Contact info